masonearles/CarbonWater_MidWinterDrought/README.md

 ### This is the GitHub repository associated with the paper:

 Earles, J.M., Stevens, J.T., Sperling, O., North, M., and Zwieniecki, M. (accepted).
-Extreme mid-winter drought weakens tree hydraulic and carbohydrate systems.
+Extreme mid-winter drought weakens tree hydraulic-carbohydrate systems and compromises tree growth.